Director Darnell E. Ingram

 Mr. Ingram agrees with Marian Wright Edelman, American activist, and founder of the Children’s Defense Fund, that…”We must always refill and ensure there is a critical mass of leaders and activists committed to nonviolence and racial and economic justice who will keep seeding and building transforming movements.”
 He also subscribes to the theory of Scottish economist Adam Smith who claimed that “No society can surely be flourishing and happy, of which the far greater part of the members are poor and miserable.”

 Ingram has lived in many places around the world.
 However, he knows why he is here – Baltimore is home!
-Ingram desires to use his skills honed as a lawyer and engineer to improve the quality of the work of OCR.
+Ingram desires to use his skills honed as a lawyer and engineer to improve the quality of the work of the office.
 He recognizes the agency had wings when he arrived, his goal is to provide new landing gear to ensure its services, and resources reach the hearts, minds, and souls of the city’s residents, government, businesses, schools, communities, and community organizations.
 He is a proud resident of Baltimore.